MPdaedalus/CompressHuffman/README.md

  The codes outputed by the compressor are nothing but a series of variable bit length indexes to the codeIdx2Symbols array.

- The decompresor simply adds each bit in the compressed record to a int (symbolIdx) checking codeIdx2Symbols each time to see if a symbol  exists at that index.
+ The decompresor simply adds each bit in the compressed record to an int (symbolIdx) checking codeIdx2Symbols each time to see if a symbol  exists at that index.

  This structure does not result in unpredictable branching and so allows the CPU to exploit pipelining resulting in a speed up.